Beginning Another Decade: 2020

-My grandfather Charles B Tilton, at some point, was posted in England as an intelligence officer for the bombers over Europe (a job he felt ill-equipped for, he admitted later).
+My grandfather Charles B Tilton was posted in England as an intelligence officer for the bombers over Europe (a job he felt ill-equipped for, he admitted later).

 My mother and Margaret both graduated from Biglerville High School.
 (Their brother's education took some interesting twists before he graduated in the 1950s).